0x3UH4224D/Glittery/Wiki/manual.md

 - `content.md` that belong to the page that use this template; You can access its content by writing something like `{{ content }}`.

-**`Partial Template`**
+`Partial Template`
 This type of template is meant to be included into `Base Templates`, it's used to split common parts in `Base Template`s so we can reuse this part in more than one `Base Template`.
-A good example is header and footer partial template.
+A good example is header and footer partial templates.
 You gain access to two sources:
 - `info.toml` that belong to this template (the partial template file); You can access its content by writing something like `{{ template-id.KEY }}`.